domebuehler/bdlc-group2/doc/README.md

 See [Analysis](../src/3_Analysis/Queries.ipynb)

 ## Learnings
-Preprocessing was the biggest challenge of the project:
+Preprocessing was the biggest challenge of the project.
 For the most part, we were able to get the data into the structure we wanted without any problems.
-With the help of pyspark.sql.types, most things went smoothly.
+With the help of `pyspark.sql.types`, most things went smoothly.
 The problems arose when we serialized the time column.
 The data was not always in the correct format and we had to use regex to cast it into our structure.
 We used pandas to extract the metadata, since pyspark does not have this functionality built-in.

-The biggest learning was partitioning the final RDD before writing it to HDFS:
+The biggest learning was partitioning the final RDD before writing it to HDFS.
 Choosing the number of partitions was critical for optimizing our queries.
-We documented this choice in our Jupyter file.
+We documented this choice [here](../src/2_Preprocessing/CSV%20to%20Parquet.ipynb).

 In addition to this one tricky problem, we had to overcome smaller challenges along the way and were able to learn a lot from them.
 Practicing what we learned in the lectures certainly helped all of us to understand and apply the material better.